Pjaerr/joshuaj.co.uk/src/blogposts/building-desktop-app-svelte-electron.md

 This works in much the same way, I would say even easier!

 Start by, in the `App.svelte` file, creating a new message listener that listens for a `"fileopened"` message that contains a file path and the content inside of the file.
-When we get this message, store the variables:
+When we get this message, update the variables so that Svelte will update our HTML:

 ```javascript
 ipcRenderer.on("fileopened", (e, { path, content }) => {